Siam Ahmed

-Siam Ahmed (born 29 March 1990) is a Bangladeshi television and film actor.
-He made his debut Bangladeshi telefilm Bhalobasha 101 and he is best known for his debut role in the film Poramon 2 (2018) directed by Raihan Rafi.
+Siam Ahmed (born 29 March 1990) is a Bangladeshi film actor and barrister.
+Known for his versatile roles, style, and intensity, Siam has often portrayed flawed heroes on screen.
+He made his debut in the Bangladeshi telefilm Bhalobasha 101 and is best known for his TV series Nine and a half and debut role in the film Poramon 2 (2018) directed by Raihan Rafi.
 He is also well known for his various roles in Bengali TV dramas.
-He won Bangladesh National Film Award for Best Actor twice for his roles in Bishwoshundori (2020) and Mridha Bonam Mridha (2021).
+He won the Bangladesh National Film Award for Best Actor twice for his roles in Bishwoshundori (2020) and Mridha Bonam Mridha (2021).

-Early life
+Early life and education

-Ahmed completed his Secondary School Certificate (SSC) from Motijheel Model School and College, and later graduated from Notre Dame College, Dhaka with a Higher Secondary Certificate (HSC).
-He completed diploma and LLB Hons from West London College.
-He did Bar Professional Training Course (BPTC) from Lincoln's Inn.
-He also did PGDL from Northumbria University Newcastle.
+Siam was born in Dhaka on 29 March 1990.
+He completed his Secondary School Certificate (SSC) from Motijheel Model School and College, and later graduated from Notre Dame College, Dhaka with a Higher Secondary Certificate (HSC).
+After completing HSC, he studied Accounting and Information Systems (AIS) at the University of Dhaka.
+Later, he completed his Diploma and LLB Hons from University of London.
+He did his Bar Professional Training Course (BPTC) from Lincoln's Inn.
+He also did his PGDL from Northumbria University Newcastle.

 Career

-Ahmed started his career as a model for Airtel Bangladesh.
-His first drama was "Bhalobasha 101" by Redoan Rony.
-After that he acted, one by one, in many TV dramas including Megh Enechi Bheja, Happy Ending, X factor Reload, Tomar Amar Prem etc. He has been praised a lot for his short film "Bokhate".
+Siam Ahmed started his career as a model for Airtel Bangladesh.
+His first drama was Bhalobasha 101 by Redoan Rony.
+After that he acted, one by one, in many TV dramas including Megh Enechi Bheja, Happy Ending, X factor Reload, Tomar Amar Prem etc. He has been praised a lot for his short film Bokhate.
 In 2018 he joined Dhallywood and his debut movie was PoraMon 2.
-He also performed in some music videos like Bondhurey, Cholna Sujon, Tumi Chaile, Deyale Deyale etc. He also worked in Hoichoi web film "Lilith" starring Masuma Rahman Nabila.
+He also performed in some music videos like Bondhurey, Cholna Sujon, Tumi Chaile, Deyale Deyale etc. He also worked in Hoichoi web film Lilith starring Masuma Rahman Nabila.

 Personal life

-Ahmed is married to Shamma Rushafy Abantee since December 2018.
+Siam is married to Shamma Rushafy Abantee since December 2018.